Digital rupee: Offline usage

 RBI is thinking about adding an offline usage capability to the digital rupee to offer availability and resilience in the event of a network outage or programmability issues.
 Without requiring a check-in with an online ledger, the offline digital payment systems could validate transactions and confirm the existence of funds.
 To accelerate the implementation, RBI and the NPCI are also focusing on feature phone-based payments in addition to purpose-defined transactions.

 The digital rupee's offline capability and programmability have been announced by RBI on 8 February 2024. e₹-R will allow offline transactions in places with spotty or nonexistent internet access.
 Numerous offline methods, both proximity- and non-proximity-based, will be assessed in mountainous, rural, and urban settings in order to accomplish this goal.

+By late 2024, offline transactions were enabled using Near Field Communication (NFC) technology, allowing users to tap and pay without a live internet connection.
+This feature is designed to mimic the anonymity and ease of physical cash.
+Testing has also extended to feature phones to improve financial inclusion in rural areas.

 Users such as government agencies will be able to guarantee that defined benefit payments are made thanks to programmability.
 In a similar vein, corporate will have the ability to schedule certain expenses such as staff business trips.
 It is also possible to program extra characteristics like the validity period or the regions in which CDBC can be utilised.